 The last time I traveled to Madhugiri Taluk of Tumkur in

-2011, I could not cover it in a day.
+2011, I had planned to do Medigeshi fort.
+But it was difficult to cover two forts in a single day.
 Since then several plans to trek Medigeshi

 fort got dropped.
-But finally on October 27th it materialized.
-Naresh and I
+But on October 27th the plan finally materialised.
+My cousin, Naresh and I

-left home at around 6:30 AM and took the NICE road upto Peenya and then the toll
+left home at around 6:30 AM and took the NICE road upto Peenya.
+Then we hit the toll road towards Tumkur.
+This is your fastest bet outside the city from where I live

 (Basavanagudi).

-in Tumkur where in a festive mood, celebrating Bakrid.
-We made a quick stop some for tea and bun.
+in Tumkur were in a festive mood, celebrating Bakrid.
+We made a quick stop for some for tea and bun.
 At Madhugiri, I stopped to view the places

 that I missed last time –Dandina Maramma Temple and a beautiful ancient Jain